dat-ecosystem/dat/notes.md

 1,2,3
 ```

-in dat all data is stored as rows, where each cell is a buffer and the row is persisted to disk as a [multibuffer](http://npmjs.org/multibuffer). each dat store has a header array, so for the above csv it would be `['a','b','c']`
+in dat all data are stored as [multibuffers](http://npmjs.org/multibuffer) (aka 'buff'), which represents a single row, where each cell is a buffer and the row is persisted to disk as a multibuffer. each dat store has a header array, so for the above csv it would be `['a','b','c']`

 if data gets written to dat later on that has a fourth column that column value will have to get added to the header array

 for example, if you convert the above csv to json it would be `{"a": 1, "b": 2, "c": 3}`.
 Storing this on disk as JSON would take up 19 bytes, storing the header array once is 13 bytes and then the cells 'a', 'b', 'c' is only ~5 bytes. with millions of rows the space savings add up.

 #### storage considerations

+to make a broad generalization: most tabular data will have short contents. rather than optimizing dat for spreadsheets where one cell might contain megabytes of data I have decided to instead optimize it for smaller cell values while also respecting disk space usage. this opinion may change in the future!

 ##### rows over cells